orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 [SINCE Orbeon Forms 2018.2]

-If form definition versioning is supported, you select the form definition version.
+If form definition versioning is supported, and if the given form definition has more than one version, you can select the form definition version.
 The dropdown menu shows all published versions for the given form name and application name.

 Selecting a version shows the versioning comment, if any, associated with the version, as well as the number of data records available in the database for that version.